 CLICK TO READ MORE FROM:

-UCLA is among the first medical centers in the region — and the only one in West Los Angeles — to offer a new breast imaging technology that improves breast cancer detection rates compared to conventional mammography while reducing the rate of false-positive results.
+UCLA is among the first medical centers in Southern California — and the only one in West Los Angeles — to offer a new breast imaging technology that improves breast cancer detection rates compared to conventional mammography while reducing the rate of false-positive results.
 Called digital breast tomosynthesis, the technology is now offered at two UCLA breast imaging centers and is expected to emerge as the new standard-of-care in breast imaging.

 More than 38 million U.S. women undergo mammography each year for screening or diagnostic purposes.
 Mammography is among the most-studied screening tools in medicine today.
 While mammography has been proven to save lives, the technology is imperfect.
 Digital breast tomosynthesis addresses some of the challenges associated with standard breast imaging and provides a more accurate assessment of breast health.

 The limitations of traditional mammography

 Conventional mammography produces two-dimensional images of the breast.
 X-rays are taken from the top and side of the breast, with each view appearing as a single, flattened image.
 Breast cancers, which are dense like normal breast tissue, appear as white lesions.
 But radiologists sometimes struggle to distinguish small breast cancers especially among women with dense breast tissue, which also appears white on the images.
 On 2-D images, breast tissue can overlap, further obscuring a small cancer.